 A half-hour behind-the-scenes look at each Pittsburgh Opera production featuring musical excerpts, guest artist interviews, and insight from artistic director Christopher Hahn.
-Hosted by Stephen Baum.
+Hosted by Anna Singer.

 THE STORY: It's a poignant family story of betrayal and reconciliation in this epic story of the Jews in exile in Babylon.

 Cosi fan Tutte